dd86k/ddcpuid/README.md

 _Currently featuring 132 CPUID bits documented and counting!_

-The ddcpuid Technical Manual is available here:
+The latest ddcpuid manual is available here:
 [dd86k.space](https://dd86k.space/docs/ddcpuid-manual.pdf) (PDF).

 Both the manual and tool is meant to be used together to fully understand